ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-angular-extra-js-files.md

 ## Problem

-AngularJS consists not only of angular.js but several files.
-You want to know which are they and what do they do?
+AngularJS consists not only of a single file *angular.js* but several files.
+You want to know which are there and what do they do?

 ## Solution

-Considering you downloaded the AngularJS zip file from <http://angularjs.org>, here are the files and folders with theier function.
+Considering you downloaded the AngularJS zip file from <http://angularjs.org>, here are the files and folders with their function.

 ### i18n folder